 - In this context, the MPL-2.0 allows to distribute the binaries under terms of another license "[...] provided that that the license for the Executable Form does not attempt to limit or alter the recipients' rights in the Source Code Form under this License."
 This possibility might become important for those cases where the license compatibility must explicitly be managed.
 Normally, it should be sufficient also to distribute the binaries under the MPL-2.0.
-Thus, in case of distributing binaries (MPL-2.0-C3, MPL-2.0-C5, MPL-2.0-C7, MPL-2.0-C9), the OSLiC proposes to insert into the distribution packages the MPL-2.0 itself and an additional licensing file or statement strictly following the text given by the addendum of the MPL-2.0.
-But again, because the MPL-2.0 is only a license with weak copyleft, the OSLiC proposes to separate the MPL-2.0-C9). - Finally, one clearly has to state that the distribution of the source code required by the previous rule must, of course, follow the rules of distributing the software.
+Thus, in case of distributing binaries (MPL-2.0-C3, MPL-2.0-C5, MPL-2.0-C7, MPL-2.0-C9), the OSLiC proposes to insert into the distribution packages the MPL-2.0 itself and an additional licensing file or statement strictly following the text given by the addendum of the MPL-2.0.846 But again, because the MPL-2.0 is only a license with weak copyleft, the OSLiC proposes to separate the MPL-2.0 licensed embedded component from the overarching program (MPL-2.0-C9). - Finally, one clearly has to state that the distribution of the source code required by the previous rule must, of course, follow the rules of distributing the software.
 Thus, the OSLiC requires in all cases of a binary distribution to execute also the task-lists of the respective source code use cases.